kauri-io/Content/Getting Started/solidity-for-developers.md

 ^----^
 ```

 A function or variable declared as `public` is part of the contract interface, and are accessible to all other contracts.
 The EVM also generates a getter function for public state variables automatically.
-For example, by marking `data` as `public`, the `Caller` contract can "get" the value via a conveniennce function:
+For example, by marking `data` as `public`, the `Caller` contract can "get" the value via a convenience function:

 ```solidity
 pragma solidity >=0.4.0 <0.7.0;